 TIP: On Fridays evenings in the summer, Rock Bottom on the 16th Street Mall hosts a rockin' outdoor concert series, featuring beloved local bands.

 Like so many brewpubs, Breckenridge Brewery started out modestly in a home brewer's basement.
-Today, Breckenridge Brewery satisfies the thirsts of discerning beer drinkers at three locations in Colorado with such unique brews as Agave Wheat (created using the nectar of Salmiana Agave), Trademark Pale Ale (boasting hearty amounts of pale and Munich malts) and Oatmeal Stout (a bold, smooth-bodied concoction that magically combines dark-roasted coffee aromas and flavors of espresso and semi-sweet chocolate).
-Opened in 1992, the downtown Denver location is just a block from Coors Field, home of the Colorado Rockies.
+Today, Breckenridge Brewery satisfies the thirsts of discerning beer drinkers at two locations in Colorado with such unique brews as Agave Wheat (created using the nectar of Salmiana Agave), Avalance Ale (a classic American amber ale boasting hearty amounts of pale, chocolate and caramel malts) and Oatmeal Stout (a bold, smooth-bodied concoction that magically combines dark-roasted coffee aromas and flavors of espresso and semi-sweet chocolate).
+Opened in 25015, the Farm House is situated on a 12-acre stretch of land just south of Denver that was once a carnation farm.

 TIP: Check the website for Great Divide's monthly beer and cheese pairings at the Tap Room.
 For $10, attendees get five cheeses, paired with five beers, garnished with artisan bread, nuts and fruit.

-Ice cold brews and baseball -- a match made in heaven.
-Just behind right field at LoDo's Coors Field (home of the Colorado Rockies) sits The Blue Moon Brewery at the Sandlot.
-A bit of a contradiction in terms, this is a microbrewery that's run by a mega-brewery -- MillerCoors.
+A bit of a contradiction in terms, this is a microbrewery that's run by a mega-brewery — MillerCoors.
 But the beer served is mainly of the craft variety, centered on Blue Moon beers, which were first brewed right here in Denver.
 Their Belgian White Ale was their first claim to fame, and took away top prize at the World Beer Championships.
 It's an unfiltered Belgian-style wheat ale with deep flavor and a uniquely cloudy appearance.
 The brewers suggest you try it with a slice of orange to bring out the natural spices and subtle fruit flavor.

-Vine Street Tavern, one of the newest and grooviest additions to Denver's microbrewery scene, is all about the Grateful Dead on the sound system, juicy burgers (or veggie burgers) and a dedication to lovingly crafted beer.
+Vine Street Pub & Brewery is all about the Grateful Dead on the sound system, juicy burgers (or veggie burgers) and a dedication to lovingly crafted beer.
 A sister brewery to the Mountain Sun and Southern Sun breweries in Boulder, the beers brewed and served here have won medals across the globe, including six gold medals at the Great American Beer Festival.
-Start with a Colorado Kind, a deep amber ale dry hopped with whole flower and cascade hops -- as satisfying as a Denver skyline sunset.
+Start with a Colorado Kind, a deep amber ale dry hopped with whole flower and cascade hops — as satisfying as a Denver skyline sunset.

 TIP: Ask your server what Vine Street has on its revolving "nitro" tap.
 This is filtered but not pasteurized beer pressurized with nitrogen, making for an even smoother drink.